 Before meeting a young person under the age of 12, I ask to have an initial familiarisation session with their parent or carer.

 I invite each prospective client to meet for a one-off hour’s familiarisation session.

 The familiarisation session forms a crucial part of the process of my practice.
 It gives you the chance to meet with me without commitment and for me to share with you some of my thinking and give you a sense of what to expect in our sessions.

 At the end of the meeting I ask you to take the time you need to consider whether or not you would like to proceed.
 Once we have agreed a time and day you will be asked to sign a contract accepting my terms and confidentiality.

 Abuse, ADD / ADHD, Addictions, Anger management, Anxiety, Autism spectrum, Bereavement, Cancer, Child related issues, Chronic fatigue syndrome / ME, Cultural issues, Depression, Disability, Eating disorders, Health related issues, Identity issues, Life coaching, Loss, Men's issues, Obsessions, OCD, Personal development, Phobias, Post-traumatic stress, Redundancy, Relationships, Self esteem, Self-harm, Service veterans, Sex-related issues, Sexual identity, Sexuality, Stress, Trauma, Work related issues

 Types of therapy

 Behavioural, Brief therapy, CBT, Cognitive, Creative therapy, Emotionally focused therapy, Humanistic, Person centred, Play therapy, Relational, Transactional analysis

 Clients I work with

-Adults, Children, Older adults, Organisations, Trainee, Young people
+Adults, Children, Couples, Older adults, Organisations, Trainees, Young people

 How I deliver therapy